jverne/jverne.github.io/_posts/2015-09-05-beware-the-food-blogger.md

   - bbq
 ---

 Well, if there is anything a TRS-80 Model I emulator _can't_ do, it's make a nice dinner.

 Actually, taking a look at the old Model I software available on sharing sites, I suspect there _are_ several menu and cookery applications.
 Convergence is a bit of a bitch, no?
 We've been trying to pull-start that engine for a few decades now.

 <!--more-->

-Anyway, it was time to switch gears and put some of this great CSA food to better use.
+Anyway, it was time to switch gears and put some of this great [CSA farm](http://csafarms.ca/) food to better use.
 I've, sadly, let some of my hot peppers go soft and black, but my habañero is still good to go.
 So what to do with it?

 Wings!
 Wings of the magical chicken!
 From the market!